Call-for-Code/AI-mergency/README.md

    - click the button "Reset Demo Database" below the call panel
    - reactivate the dropTable calls

+**Known Limitations**

+- The Map is removed right now, because we have not yet found a good way to share its definition.
+- Natural Language understanding used a customized model.
+We have yet to figure out how to share it.
+Hence NLU is perfoming less great than in our demo.

 #### Creating the required service instances

 **Db2 / Watson Natural Language Understanding / Cognos Dashboard Embedded**